MaheswaranT/Django-Notes/README.md

 # Django-Notes

-Your text is mostly clear, but it has a few grammar and typographical issues.
-Here's the corrected version:

----

 Before learning Django, we need to understand the basics of Python, including its syntax and how it works.
 This is important because Django is a web framework developed using Python.
 We must understand functions, arguments/parameters, modules, and packages in Python to learn Django effectively.